-To maintain optimal oral health, the ADA recommends that you have two dental visits every year for cleanings and exams.
+To maintain optimal oral health, the ADA recommends that you have two dental visits every year for.
 At Timothy H. Kindt, DDS, we can perform these routine cleanings and exams, helping you to maintain the health of your mouth.

 Periodontal Gum Health

 According to the CDC, over 64.7 million Americans suffer from periodontal or gum disease.
 Gum disease is caused by the accumulation of bacterial plaque and tartar, which can infect the soft tissues of the gum and make them inflamed and prone to bleeding.
 If the infection isn't stopped, it can also cause damage to the hard tissues of the mouth.